 Community Enagagement Collective

-The UT Community Engagement Collective (CEC) is a network of students passionate about community engagement and social justice.
+The UT Community Engagement Collective (CEC) is a network of students passionate about community engagement and active citizenship.
 The CEC’s vision is that all UT students will be active citizens, and the collective is an organization where anyone can find a place to get involved.
 The collective’s goal is to create community by leveraging university resources to meet community priorities.

 What we do